cjcoats/SMOKE-m3utilio/README.md

         setenv IFOO dingbats

-then the new code now error-checks to detect this invalid value, reports the problem, and exit (whereas the old code would  have allowed the code to continue inappropriately with a potentially-bad value).
+then the new code now error-checks to detect this invalid value, reports the problem, and exits (whereas the old code would  have allowed the code to continue inappropriately with a potentially-bad value).

 I/O API routine `M3ERR` was deprecated (replaced by `M3EXIT` and `M3WARN`)